facontidavide/Exercise_1/README.md

 latter about 60%.

 Both subscribers start loosing some messages after 5 KHz, about 3% of them at 15 KHz.
-For some reason the Python implementation seems to be able to miss less messages.
+For some reason the Python implementation seems to be able to miss less messages (<1% only).